Harwich International railway station

-Harwich International railway station on the Mayflower Line, a branch of the Great Eastern Main Line, serves Harwich International Port in Essex, England.
+Harwich International railway station is a railway station on the Mayflower Line, a branch of the Great Eastern Main Line, the station serves Harwich International Port in Essex, England.
 It is 68 mi 72 chain from London Liverpool Street, between Wrabness to the west and Dovercourt to the east.
 Its three-letter station code, HPQ, derives from its original name, Harwich Parkeston Quay.

-The station is operated by Abellio Greater Anglia, which also runs all trains serving the station.
+The station is operated by Greater Anglia, which also runs all trains serving the station.
 It is the eastern terminus in England of the Dutchflyer service between London and Amsterdam.

 Description

 The station has two entrances.
-One is located on the ground floor of the passenger terminal building which houses a ticket machine, and provides step free direct access to platform 1 and indirect access to platforms 2 and 3 via a footbridge.
+One is located on the ground floor of the passenger terminal building which houses a ticket machine, and provides step free direct access to Platform 1 and indirect access to platforms 2 and 3 via a footbridge.
 The second entrance is from a car-park via the footbridge, with step free access being provided by a lift which is in service until the evening ferry sailing to Hook of Holland has departed.
 The platforms can also be accessed via a level crossing at the eastern end of the platforms.

-Generally platform 1 is used as the terminus of Dutchflyer trains towards London.
-Platform 2 is bi-directional and is served by local Mayflower Line services between Manningtree and Harwich Town, while platform 3 is used by services for Lowestoft, Norwich and Cambridge.
+Generally Platform 1 is used as the terminus of Dutchflyer trains towards London.
+Platform 2 is bi-directional and is served by local Mayflower Line services between Manningtree and Harwich Town, while Platform 3 is used by services for Lowestoft, Norwich and Cambridge.
 The platforms have an operational length for thirteen-coach trains.

 History

+The Manningtree to Harwich branch was opened as a single track line on 15 August 1854 and the original route passed south of the Parkeston Quay site.
+During the 1860s and 1870s passenger and goods traffic grew at Harwich but so did complaints about noise, smell and cattle lairages in the centre of town.
+Additionally ship passengers faced a long walk between Harwich station and the ships.

-The port and station owe their origins to the Great Eastern Railway (GER) which opened them on a new track alignment built over reclaimed land in 1883 and named them after its chairman, Charles Henry Parkes.
+The port and station at Parkeston owe their origins to the Great Eastern Railway (GER) which opened them on a new track alignment built over reclaimed land in September 1882 and named them after its chairman, Charles Henry Parkes.
+The single-track branch was doubled at the same time and diverted to the north of its original alignment which can still be followed on Ordnance Survey maps of the area.

 The original combined station building and hotel is still in existence although the hotel is now converted for office use and is part of the port terminal.